Can You Dry Gel Polish Without UV Light? (The Best Hacks)

 Work In Thin Coats

 A common issue that occurs while working with gel is its thick consistency.
-Gel polish has a thicker texture than regular polish, and the thicker the coat, the more time you need for it to set.
+Gel polish has a thicker texture than regular polish, and the thicker the coat, the longer it takes to set.

 Use A Non-UV Formula

-However, Non-UV Gel polishes are technically not gel because it requires a chemical reaction caused by UV light to harden.
+However, Non-UV Gel polishes are technically not gel because they require a chemical reaction caused by UV light to harden.

 Non-UV Gels are a great option if you don’t have access to a UV light and can most likely air dry.